bizmonx/.github/profile/README.md

 Just the start, but here are the goals:

--> gradually rewrite using ziglang
+-> gradually rewrite using zig

 1. move build to zig
 2. rewrite frontend!